mxdvl/clare/content/contact.md

 ---
 ## Use the form below

-You can also just say hey@clare.ink
+You can also say hey@clare.ink

 <style>
 label {